function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-S9N6DX06CF');

 African elephant eyes

-Elephants' eyes are relatively small.
+Elephants' eyes are small.
 Considering the position and size of the head and neck, they have limited peripheral vision.

 Elephants can see well in the dark.